 i

-Shows how much more likely Attio Enterprise customers are to use each tool compared to the general population.
+Shows how much more likely Attio customers are to use each tool compared to the general population.
 For example, 287x means customers are 287 times more likely to use that tool.

 I analyzed the tech stack patterns and found that Attio Enterprise users are distinctly modern, efficiency-obsessed companies that have embraced AI and automation as core to how they work.
 The combination of Cursor, Claude for Work, and tools like Zapier Enterprise and Notion Enterprise tells me these are tech-forward teams that prioritize speed and integrated workflows over traditional enterprise software.
 They're likely B2B companies with sophisticated go-to-market motions that need flexible systems to match their pace.